N-AO5/tech264-cloud-linux/linux/Linux_code_along/README.md

        2.  name using standard name convention
        3.  keep it public
        4.  can change backend port (load balancer rule) to the port we used ie 3000 (if we didn't have the nginx config.)
-       5.  inbound NAT rile- theres an increment of 1 in the inbound port per vm to ssh into the vm (port number re. to know which port your vm is in)
+       5.  inbound NAT rule- theres an increment of 1 in the inbound port per vm to ssh into the vm (port number re. to know which port your vm is in)
        6.  create
 7. go to health
 8. enable app health monitoring